Nominations for Leadership Positions

 Open Seats

 For each of the following open seats, the Nominating Committee provides a list of candidates for the Board to consider.
-Their recommendation is informed by nominations submitted by members and the results of the advisory vote of the membership that will take place in July.
+Their slate of candidates and recommendation is informed by the nominees submitted by members and the results of the advisory vote of the membership.

 Board of Directors